Sweet Music Man: History

 In 1977, the song reached number 9 on the country music charts published by Billboard, and number 44 on the Billboard Hot 100.
 The song was a number one hit on the Canadian country and adult contemporary charts published by RPM, reaching its peak on both charts for the week of December 31, 1977.
 Rogers used the song as a b-side to two of his later singles: "Lady" in 1980 and "You Were a Good Friend" in 1983.

 Later in 1977, Dolly Parton included the song on her Here You Come Again album (Parton and Alison Krauss performed the song together at the 2010 concert at Foxwoods Casino honoring Rogers' fifty years in entertainment); Reba McEntire covered the song in 2001 on her album Greatest Hits Volume III: I'm a Survivor.
 Her version was also released as a single, reaching number 36 on the country music charts.
 At the time, it was her lowest-peaking single since "(I Still Long to Hold You) Now and Then" in 1980.

-Through the years the song has been covered by numerous other artists, including Tammy Wynette, Dottie West, Billie Jo Spears, Waylon Jennings, Anne Murray, Johnny Hallyday, Reba McEntire, and Millie Jackson.
+Through the years the song has been covered by numerous other artists, including Tammy Wynette, Dottie West, Billie Jo Spears, Waylon Jennings, Anne Murray, Johnny Hallyday, and Millie Jackson.